anna-stacey/NorthernInteriorGlossing/README.md

 This sounds complicated, but it just expects that infixes are formatted in the typical way we've observed.
 Essentially, a word with an infix might be segmented like `start.of.morpheme1<morpheme2>more.morpheme1-morpheme3`, and the corresponding gloss would be `gloss1<gloss2>-gloss3`.
 There's really no boundary between gloss2 and gloss3 at all because they're not adjacent, but this format tells us that `gloss2` is an infix on `gloss1`, and `gloss3` regularly attaches to the end of `gloss1`.
 Confusing!
 But standard, and intelligble.
 So with infix boundaries in the gloss line, we expect a morpheme immediately preceding <, and a morpheme boundary or space or EOL immediately following >.

-11. **The segmentation line does not contain punctuation that are not part of morphemes.**
+11. **The segmentation line does not contain punctuation.**
 The same punctuation often seems to be included in the segmentation line as in the transcription line -- things like commas and end-of-sentence punctuation (. or ? or !).
 This is understandable, but for the sake of pulling morphemes out of the segmentation line, it's problematic.
+We have also seen (e.g. in Gitksan data) '???' used in the segmentation line for unknown morphemes.
+Instead, we have changed these unknown morphemes to a) just the same as the transcription line in the segmentation line and b) UNK (= unknown) in the gloss line.

+12.  **The segmentation line has the same number of words as the transcription line.**
+Clitics can be an exception to this and require special handling.

 ## Boundary System
 The only distinction that is fundamentally important when breaking up morphemes is that of infixes vs. regular (linearly-attaching) morphemes.
 This is because infixes need to be specially handled to make sure morphemes are correctly identified.
 Consider a regular case: